HaolingZHANG/CS-249/assign1/README.md

 If independent reads were sufficient, single-end sequencing or long-read sequencing would have been adequate, depending on the target DNA fragment length.

-Therefore, in this assignment, we adopt the paired-end perspective.
+In this work, we adopt a paired-read approach.
-That is, for a given DNA molecule, even if both the forward and reverse reads are classified as matches, we count the pair only once.
+That is, for each DNA fragment, if either or both of the forward and reverse reads are successfully classified, the pair is counted only once.
-This approach better reflects the experimental intention of metagenomic sequencing.
+This strategy aligns more closely with the biological rationale behind using paired-end sequencing.
-That said, our current implementation does not achieve precise quantification of unique molecules, as we lack prior information such as whether the forward and reverse reads overlap, and if so, the extent of their overlap.
+However, our current implementation does not merge the paired reads into a single sequence, due to the lack of prior knowledge such as the presence and extent of overlap between the forward and reverse reads.
-These factors may influence the actual matched counts.
-A more rigorous strategy would involve merging the forward and reverse reads into a single contiguous sequence representing the original DNA molecule before classification.
-Without such merging, our classification is performed on individual reads, which may lead to overestimation of the matched counts due to potential double-counting of paired reads.
+This limitation is nontrivial: in cases where the reads overlap, sequencing errors in the overlapping region can distort the true sequence and affect downstream classification.
+Conversely, when there is no overlap, simply concatenating the two reads may produce a sequence that does not exist in the original genome, especially if the inter-read region is unknown.
+As a result, naively merged reads may fail to match the reference genome, even when each read individually could be mapped successfully.

+Therefore, while our counting method avoids double-counting and provides a biologically grounded estimate, it does not attempt to reconstruct the full DNA fragment sequences, and may overestimate the number of true matches depending on the complexity of read structure and sequencing error patterns.

 The implementation of this function is as follows: